lugehorsam/vsc-action-history/README.md

 - Built with NodeJS 6.14.7
 - Run `npm install` prior to the first build.

+To package the extension, run `vsce package` from the repository root.

 # Tentative Roadmap
 - [ ] Investigate why certain workspace events are not firing.
 - [ ] Improve label legibility.